Complete guide to managing accounts payable process

 Upon approval by vendor, it becomes a legally binding contract between the supplier and the buyer that lays out the specifications mentioned regarding quantity, pricing, discounts (if any), shipment address, billing address, any specific instructions, and T&C.

-They are the origin of the accounts payable flow that ensures easy reconciliation.
+Purchase orders are the origin of the accounts payable flow that ensures easy reconciliation, proper tracking of payments, and accurate financial records for your business.

 DPO is the average number of days that a business takes to pay the invoice in the accounts payable flow.
 It shows a company’s creditworthiness and overall money ethics.